gnietof/Quantum/Certification/qasm3_runtime.md

 ## Use sessions
 - The create session operation is required to start a session.
-- The response provides an "id" which has to be included with jobs to run them as part of the session.
+- The response provides an "id" which has to be included as the ```session_id``` parameter in the payload with jobs to run them as part of the session.